jorgelbg/jorgelbg.github.io/content/posts/2021/data-pipeline-slos.md

 not that high. -->

 There is one additional condition that we can add _just_ for our alert.
-If we get a burst of new data but we can see that the lag is going down it is possible that don't want to be alerted at all.
-We can _encode_ this requirement as: _if the lag is increasing_ by adding the following to our query:
+If we get a burst of new data but we can see that the lag is going down it is possible that we don't want to be alerted at all.
+We add the following to our query:

 ```promql
 and deriv(